Are all models wrong? Falsifying binary formation models in gravitational-wave astronomy: Demonstration

-Continuing with the $m_\text{max} = 50 M_\odot$ AGN model as an example, we use the empirical distribution of $\ln\overline{\cal Z}$ (shown in orange in Fig.~\ref{fig:combined_hist}) to calculate a $p$-value for GW190521 ($\ln\overline{\cal Z}=-6.1$; black-dashed line).
-Since 96\% of the simulations produce $\ln\overline{\cal Z}$ values larger than the one obtained for GW190521, the $p$-value is $p=0.04$ (disfavored at the two-sigma level).
-This implies the total mass of GW190521 is somewhat unusual (at the two sigma level) compared to the distribution of expected most massive events after $N=100$ events and given the \cite{gayathriGravitationalWaveSource2023b} model.
+Continuing with the $m_\text{max} = 50 M_\odot$ AGN model as an example, we use the empirical distribution of $\ln\overline{\cal Z}$ (shown in orange in Fig.~\ref{fig:combined_hist}) to calculate a $p$-value for GW190521 ({$\ln\overline{\cal Z}=-6.23$}; black-dashed line).
+Since 99\% of the simulations produce $\ln\overline{\cal Z}$ values larger than the one obtained for GW190521, the $p$-value is {$p=0.01$} (disfavored at the two-sigma level).
+This implies the total mass of GW190521 is very unusual (at the two sigma level) compared to the distribution of expected apparently most-massive events after $N=100$ events and given the \cite{gayathriGravitationalWaveSource2023b} model.

 We repeat this process for the $m_\text{max} = 15M_\odot \text{ and } 75 M_\odot$ AGN models, as well as the globular cluster model.
 We summarise the results in Table \ref{tab:p-value}; see also Fig.~\ref{fig:combined_hist}.
-We find $p\simeq0$ for the $m_\text{max} = 15 M_\odot$ AGN model, indicating this model almost never produces an event as massive as GW190521.
-We find the $m_\text{max} = 75 M_\odot$ AGN model has $p = 0.52$, suggesting the model produces GW190521-like events often.
-Finally, we find the globular cluster model has $p = 0.24$, suggesting that it is reasonable to draw a GW190521-like event from this model.
+We find {$p\simeq0$} for the $m_\text{max} = 15 M_\odot$ AGN model, indicating this model almost never produces an event as massive as GW190521.
+We find the $m_\text{max} = 75 M_\odot$ AGN model has {$p = 0.61$}, suggesting the model produces GW190521-like events often.
+Finally, we find the globular cluster model has {$p = 0.12$}, suggesting that it is reasonable to draw a GW190521-like event from this model.